Vicomtech/Dataset-of-2D-polygons-for-Additive-Manufacturing/README.md

 The following repository is linked to the article entitled: "Generation of continuous hybrid zig-zag and contour paths for 3D printing".
 As described in the article, the repository contains a dataset of 15 convex polygons and 19 non-convex polygons in order to validate the methods described in the article.
 If you use any of the provided material in your work, please cite us as follows:

-## Repositroy structure
+## Repository structure
 * **Polygons:** the folder contains 2 folders with the coordinates of 34 2D polygons (15 convex and 19 non-convex) in *.json* files.
 	* **Convex polygons:** Folder containing the *.json* files with the coordinates of 15 convex polygons.
 	* **Non-convex polygons:** Folder containing the *.json* files with the coordinates of 19 non-convex polygons.
 	The structure of each *.json* file is as follows:
 	```
 	[{"boundary":
    [[X1, Y1],